Sunday of Week 6 of Easter (Year B)

 Commentary on Acts 10:25-26,34-35,44-48; 1 John 4:7-10; John 15:9-17

-According to today’s Second Reading the centre of all living is love.
-It is not only the centre of Christian living but needs to be at the centre of any kind of life.
+According to today’s Second Reading, the centre of all living is love.
+It is not only the centre of Christian living, but needs to be at the centre of any kind of life.

 What is love?

-It would be well at this point to say what we mean here by the term “love”.
-The Greek word that John uses in his gospel and in the three letters attributed to him is agape (pronounced ‘ag -ah-pay’, Greek, ‘agaph).
-The Christian writer C.S.
-Lewis once wrote a small book called “The Four Loves” in which he discusses four different ways of loving.
-The first of these is eros (eros), which is physical love, the love of young lovers, the love of Romeo and Juliet.
-The second is philia, (filia), which in a way is the highest form of love.
-It is the love of friendship, is essentially mutual and shared, and touches every aspect of a person’s being expressing itself in a total transparency through intimacy, affection and perhaps sexually.
-It covers marriage and all other genuinely close relationships.
+It would be well at this point to say what we mean here by the term ‘love’.
+The Greek word that John uses in his Gospel and in the three letters attributed to him is agape (Greek, pronounced ‘ag -ah-pay’).
+The Christian writer CS Lewis wrote a small book called The Four Loves in which he discusses four different ways of loving.
+The first of these is eros, which is physical love, the love of young lovers, the love of Romeo and Juliet.
+The second is philia, which in a way is the highest form of love.
+It is the love of friendship, is essentially mutual and shared, and touches every aspect of a person’s being expressing itself in a total transparency through intimacy and affection, and covers marriage and all other genuinely close relationships.
 To experience such a relationship is one of the great blessings of life.
-The third love mentioned by Lewis is prautes (prauths), sometimes translated as ‘gentleness’ and, less happily’ as ‘meekness’ (as in “Blessed are the meek, for they shall inherit the earth”).
-It suggests someone who is unassuming, undemanding and totally submissive to what God wants but also warm and caring.
+The third love mentioned by Lewis is prautés, sometimes translated as ‘gentleness’ or as ‘meekness’ (as in “Blessed are the meek, for they will inherit the earth”, Matt 5:5).
+It suggests someone who is unassuming, undemanding and totally submissive to what God wants, but also warm and caring.

 Finally, agape describes a love which reaches out to others without expecting anything in return.
 Such is the love of God for his creation.
-God’s loves is poured out in abundance on every single creature and it continues to flow out whether there is a response or not.
+God’s love is poured out in abundance on every single creature and it continues to flow out whether there is a response or not.
 This is the love which the father in the story of the Prodigal Son shows to the wayward son who has gone far away and wasted all his father’s gifts on a debauched life.
 It may come as a shock to some to be told that the love of God for the Mother of Jesus and for the most immoral person you can think of is exactly the same!
 God is love; it is his very nature; he cannot not love.
 What then is the difference between Mary and some depraved person?
-It is in the response.
+It is in the person’s response.
 Mary listened to Jesus.
-“Blessed are those who hear the word of God and keep it,” Jesus once said referring to his mother.
-Mary said an unconditional ‘Yes’ to God at her annunciation.
-She opened her heart to the agape of God.
+He once said, referring to his mother:

 It is that love of agape which we, too, are supposed to have.
 It is this love that enables us to love our enemies and want to be reconciled with them.
 We are not asked to love them with eros or philia.
 That would not make sense.
 To love them with agape is to want the very best for them, to want them to reform, to be changed, to be healed of hate and negativity.